 To the west, the Pacific Ocean.
 To the east, the Hood Canal.
 And to the north, the Strait of Juan de Fuca.
 In the midst of it all, the Olympic Mountains, the anchor of Olympic Peninsula in Washington.
 Olympic National Park contains a wealth of terrain, lakes, waterfalls, rivers and rain forests to explore.
+You can get to the Olympic peninsula from Seattle via Washington State ferries and a 60-minute drive, or a two-hour drive northwest from SeaTac International Airport.

 Here you can find large herds of Roosevelt elk in the temperate rain forests and the green river valleys.
 Some of the world’s largest trees come coated in moss and festooned in mushrooms and lichens.
 A rain shadow protects the valleys, making the temperature perfect for flowers, especially lavender.